The NDIS may fund psychology if it helps you build everyday skills linked to your disability.

 Psychologists can provide an important level of mental health support for individuals struggling with disability and learning difficulties.
 It can be challenging to understand the mental health side of NDIS and what you can be covered for.
-Below we will dive into what mental health services you could access with your NDIS plan and how it works.

 Under the NDIS, the term mental health is used in relation to a specific clinical diagnosis or condition, for example, anxiety.
-A psychosocial disability on the other hand, is "a disability that may arise from a mental health issue" that impacts a person's day-to-day functioning.
+A psychosocial disability, on the other hand, is "a disability that may arise from a mental health issue" that impacts a person's day-to-day functioning.

 If you believe you may need NDIS support, you can check to see if you meet the disability requirements.
 The NDIS need evidence of all of the following: